nt74/srt-streamer-enhanced/README.md

 `srt-streamer-enhanced` is a professional solution for testing SRT (Secure Reliable Transport) listeners and callers.
 Built with Python, Flask, and the GStreamer multimedia framework, it provides a web interface to manage and monitor multiple SRT streams originating from pre-recorded Transport Stream (TS) files.

 The core functionality revolves around a carefully configured GStreamer pipeline (`filesrc ! tsparse ! srtsink`) designed for stable, DVB-compliant TS-over-SRT streaming, making it ideal for testing professional SRT IRDs and receivers (Ateme, Appear, Haivision, etc.).
 The web interface uses Bootstrap 5, jQuery, and Chart.js for a dynamic and informative user experience.
-Configuration recommendations derived from the Network Test feature are based on principles outlined in documents like the Haivision SRT Deployment Guide.
+Configuration recommendations derived from the Network Test feature are based on principles outlined in documents like the Haivision SRT Deployment Guide[cite: 1].

 ## Features